mzyates/techindicators/documentation.md

 ### aroon

 The aroon function calculates the [Aroon Up/Down Indicators](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:aroon) and the [Aroon Oscillator](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:aroon_oscillator).
 The function requires three parameters: an array of high prices, and array of low prices, and a number of periods for calculation.
 The function returns the up indicator, down indicator, and oscillator.

+### chand

+The chand function calculated the [Chandelier Exit](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:chandelier_exit), which is a trailing stop loss based on a multiple of the ATR.
+The function requires five parameters: high prices, low prices, closing prices, number of periods for ATR, the ATR multiple, and a string of either 'long' or 'short' to indicate which type of position is being held.